What does it mean to be an Expert?

 Any activity can be broken from high-level abstract concepts to the low-level more tangible components.
 Let's consider soccer.

 The high-level goal is to put the ball into the opponent's goal.
 To achieve that, in the lowest level, the player must be able to use their feet to kick and handle the ball, besides running, maintaining balance.
 One level up, a player must be able to pass, kick the ball, block an incoming ball, and so on.
 Then, one more level up, the player must coordinate with other players, consider the likely advances of the opponent team, consider what passes and kicks to take, and so on.
-We might even consider one level up where the team considers the optimal strategy in a tournament spaning multiple games.
+We might even consider one level up where the team considers the optimal strategy in a tournament spanning multiple games.

 For a player during a game, it is not useful to think about their feet and neither is useful to consider the overall tournament besides the impact of the current game.
-The most useful level of abstraction is the tatics and strategy for the current game only.
+The most useful level of abstraction is the tactics and strategy for the current game only.

 Of course, at different times it might be worth considering different levels of abstractions.
 During training, we must drill the control of the ball, passes, kicks.
 During tournament planning, we must consider the opponent teams that are expected in a tournament.
 An expert is expected to figure out and focus on the level most suitable for reasoning about the situation.